 You should submit your application as soon as possible.
 The deadline for submitting an application is March 1 of the year in which you intend to enroll.

-Beginning with the 2011-12 admissions cycle, we will only accept LL.M applications submitted electronically via LSAC.
+For the 2014-15 admissions cycle, we will only accept LL.M applications submitted electronically via LSAC.

 Do I need to register for LSAC's LLM Credential Assembly Service?

 Yes.
 All LL.M applicants are required to register with LSAC's LLM Credential Assembly Service.
 To register, go to llm.lsac.org.